jonohayon/vson/README.md

 > JavaScript object validator, using schemas

 **Vson** is an object validator for nodejs.
 It uses a similar technique to Mongoose, which uses defined schemas for validation.

-## Suspension notice
-This project is currently suspended.
-Yea that's it pretty much.
+However, there are no models here.
+The validation is being done by passing the schema and the object to validate.

 ## Install